 "I chose Bedford County because it’s home!
 Being away for almost 20 years has given me a new appreciation for my home town.
 I love the close family atmosphere at not only my school but the community as a whole.
 Being around my lifelong friends and family has been wonderful and the new friends I have made at BCLA has renewed my love of teaching.
 I’m over the moon excited to be back home."

 Julie Toombs, Bedford County Learning Academy

 "I have the unique opportunity to teach at the school that I attended as a student.
-As a teacher at Community Middle School I have observed and experienced the same caring and supportive environment that I remember experiencing when I sat on the other side of the desk.
+As a teacher at Community Middle School and now at Community Elementary, I have observed and experienced the same caring and supportive environment that I remember experiencing when I sat on the other side of the desk.
 'Community' has always been an apt description of our schools, and I trust that will continue to be the case."

 "I have been proud to call Harris Middle School my education home for the past 35 years.
 Even though the challenges we face in helping young people have changed over the years, this school's commitment to excellence hasn't wavered.
 I am also happy to say that I have many great friends who are Bedford County educators."

 Jon Brock, Retired, Harris Middle School